Filbert88/Algeo02-22021/README.md

 # Tugas Besar 2 IF2123 Aljabar Linier dan Geometri
-> This is a project for Linear Algrebra and Geometry Class.
-Implementation of Content Based Image Retrieval (CBIR).
+> Pixplore – Content Based Image Retrieval System, a project for the Linear Algebra and Geometry Class at ITB.

 ## Table of Contents
 * [General Info](#general-information)